Compulsory education: Antiquity to medieval times

-Early Modern Era
+Early modern era

 The Protestant Reformation prompted the establishment of compulsory education for boys and girls, first in regions that are now part of Germany, and later in Europe and in the United States.

 Martin Luther's text An die Ratsherren aller Städte deutschen Landes (To the Councillors of all Towns in German Countries, 1524) called for establishing compulsory schooling so that all parishioners would be able to read the Bible by themselves.
 The Protestant South-West of the Holy Roman Empire soon followed suit.
 In 1559, the German Duchy Württemberg established a compulsory education system for boys.
 In 1592, the German Duchy Palatine Zweibrücken became the first territory in the world with compulsory education for girls and boys, followed in 1598 by Strasbourg, then a free city of the Holy Roman Empire and now part of France.

 In Scotland, the School Establishment Act 1616 commanded every parish to establish a school for everyone paid for by parishioners.
 The Parliament of Scotland confirmed this with the Education Act 1633 and created a local land-based tax to provide the required funding.
 The required majority support of parishioners, however, provided a tax evasion loophole which heralded the Education Act 1646.
 The turmoil of the age meant that in 1661 there was a temporary reversion to the less compulsory 1633 position.
 However, a new Education Act 1696 re-established the compulsory provision of a school in every parish with a system of fines, sequestration, and direct government implementation as a means of enforcement where required, making Scotland the first country with national compulsory education.